 We assist clients with both contesting and defending Wills.

-Some of the situations in which a deceased person’s Will can be contested include:
+Some of the circumstances in which a deceased person’s Will can be contested include where:

-A family provision claim is an application made by a plaintiff against a deceased person’s estate where it is alleged that the plaintiff did not receive adequate provision for “the maintenance, education or advancement in life” of the plaintiff under the terms of the deceased’s Will or under the laws of intestacy.
+A family provision claim is an application made against a deceased person’s estate by a person who claims that they did not receive “adequate provision” for their proper maintenance, education or advancement in life from the estate.

 Persons who are eligible to make a family provision claim against a deceased person’s estate include:

 We assist clients with both bringing and defending family provision claims.

 Construction of Wills

 Where there is doubt as to the meaning or operation of a Will, an application can be made to the Supreme Court of New South Wales for advice as to the proper construction of a Will.
 We can assist clients with such applications.